Our Honest Thoughts About Trekking In Sapa Vietnam + What To Expect

 Travel Tip: For more homestay options, use booking.com.
 Filter by homestay and look on the map to the southeast of Sapa town.

-The third option is to book a hotel directly in Sapa and find your own hikes.
+The last option is to book a hotel directly in Sapa and find your own hikes.
 You can search for the best hikes on AllTrails here.
-Personally, we probably wouldn’t try to find hikes in Sapa on our own, but this may work for some travelers.
+Personally, we probably wouldn’t try to find hikes in Sapa on our own, but this may work for you.
 Without a local guide, it will be difficult to know where to go and you may be bombarded by people trying to sell you items if they see you walking along the roads alone.

 Tips For Trekking In Sapa